dbaigara/rsschool-cv/cv.md

 >The IT sphere is interested for me as the most speed-growing and, respectively, this sphere require and give the opportunity to improve professional level during all the time.
 I really love English and I want to use it at my daily work as much as possible and I am able to increase my english  level in short period of time.
 ### Skills
->Passed HTML5 and CSS3 courses in Codecademy
+>Passed HTML5 and CSS3 courses in Codecademy.
+>Work with Git and VSCode.
 ### Code example
 function sayBye() {
     alert("Goodbye from Git!");